 Most Nyonya dishes take a very long time to prepare if done the traditional way but thanks to today’s technology, most Nyonya dishes can now be prepared very quickly.
-With this dish, for instance, a Mortar and Pestle was traditionally used to pound the lemongrass into a paste for the sauce.
+With this dish, for instance, a Mortar and Pestle were traditionally used to pound the lemongrass into a paste for the sauce.
 As you can imagine, this can be very time consuming (and exhausting!)

 I use a Magic Bullet Blender for this task.
 Hardly any effort at all compared to pounding it with a Mortar and Pestle, and it breaks up the lemongrass fibers really well so I get a silky smooth sauce.